We work hard at CTS to ensure our service will exceed your expectations.

 Very profession and fast response.
 Good quality and good price.
 I will recommend my friends to use CTS.2/25/2022

 CTS stands for Chinese translation services.
-We are a leading Chinese translation company with over two decades of experience providing translations of documents, websites, software, and videos in both Simplified Chinese and Traditional Chinese.
+We are a leading Chinese translation company with over two decades of experience providing translations of documents, websites, software, and videos into Simplified Chinese and Traditional Chinese.

 Yes!
-We started as specialists in Chinese translations, but it wasn’t long until clients started requesting for translations in other languages.
-We are now able to offer translations into French, Spanish, Italian, German, Japanese, Korean, Russian, and many other languages.
+We started as specialists in Chinese translations, but it wasn’t long before clients started requesting other languages.
+We now offer translations for French, Spanish, Italian, German, Japanese, Korean, Russian, and many other languages.

 It depends on your target market.
 Simplified Chinese is used in Mainland China, Malaysia, and Singapore, whereas Traditional Chinese is used in Hong Kong, Taiwan, and Macau.

-Perhaps the single biggest obstacle for Australian businesses when working with their Chinese counterparts is the difference in language and culture.
-Understanding core aspects of Chinese culture such as miànzi (giving/showing face), can greatly boost your chances of success.
-Guanxi which loosely translates to “relationships” is another extremely important aspect of Chinese business culture.
+Perhaps the biggest obstacle for Australian businesses when working with their Chinese counterparts is the difference in language and culture.
+Understanding core aspects of Chinese culture, such as miànzi (giving/showing face), can greatly boost your chances of success.
+Guanxi which loosely translates to “relationships”, is another important aspect of Chinese business culture.

 Translation is the process of converting written language, whereas interpretation is the translation of spoken words.
-Localisation is a field of translation which involves the adaptation of translated text so that it is linguistically and culturally appropriate for a specific country or region.
+Localisation is a field of translation that involves adapting the translated text to be linguistically and culturally appropriate for a specific country or region.

 NAATI is the accreditation body for translators and interpreters in Australia.
-Generally speaking, any document that is used for official purposes that is not in English will need to be translated by a NAATI accredited translator.
-Common examples of documents that require NAATI certified translation include passports & IDs, birth and death certificates, marriage and divorce certificates, diplomas, bank statements, medical records, and business documentation such as contracts.
+Generally speaking, any document used for an official purpose that is not in English will need to be translated by a NAATI-accredited translator.
+Common examples of documents that require NAATI-certified translation include passports & IDs, birth and death certificates, marriage and divorce certificates, diplomas, bank statements, medical records, and business documentation such as contracts.

-Before you send a document to us for translation, it is important to make sure that it is the final version.
-If you are ordering a certified translation, please ensure that all the details on the original document are correct, as we are required to translate the documents exactly as it is.
-Even if you know the original text is “wrong”.
+If you are ordering a certified translation, please ensure that all the details on the original document are correct.
+We are required to translate the documents exactly as it is, even if the original text is “wrong”.